facelessuser/coloraide/docs/src/markdown/advanced.md

 Color('color(srgb 1 1 1)').convert('cam16-jmh', norm=False)[:]
 ```

-This can be hard to set a simple chroma check that preserves high accuracy.
+This can make it hard to specify a simple chroma check for achromatic colors.
 Simply lowering the chroma or changing the
 hue can make the color no longer achromatic.

 ```py play